CLICK HERE to view the 2021 Tentative Roll

 - Tentative Assessment Roll Filed May 1

-- Grievance Day 4th Tuesday in May
+- Grievance Day is the 4th Tuesday in May

 - Valuation Date July 1 (of previous year)